11 RV Products We Cannot Live Without

 Using the Nahla Pure Ultra High Capacity Water Filter purifies the water directly coming out of your kitchen sink.
 We replace the large filter at least once every 2 months depending on the water quality of the RV park that we’re hooked into.

 We added both the 30 amp and 50 amp above.
 Make sure you know which one your RV uses.
 We cannot suggest these enough and tell everybody about them!
 Ours saved our trailer twice in two different states.

 The company backed its product 100% and expedited the same surge protector to us at no cost.
-In both instances, the pedestals got an influx of electricity and the breakers did not trip, causing the surge protector to burn, doing its job.
+In both instances, the pedestals got an influx of electricity, causing the surge protector to burn.

 The reason why I recommend this Product:

 After calling the company and explaining to them what happened, they asked us to send them pictures.
 They then sent us a new product at no cost since the damage was the fault of the park.
 So, needless to say, this $100 has paid for itself.
-We prefer the surge protectors with the cover to prevent any water from getting into the connection between the trailer and the pedestal.
+We prefer the surge protectors with the cover to prevent any water damage.

 Since getting the Predator and the Westinghouse generators, our neighbors don’t hate us (refer to boondocking blog).
 When we first started our boondocking we needed a generator to power our rig.